vtex/shoreline/packages/site/documentation/components/pagination.md

 | stateReducer | `(state: PaginationState, action: PaginationAction) => PaginationState` | Optional way to provide a function to be used inside usePagination hook useReducer | 🚫       | usePagination hook default reducer |
 | initialPage  | `number`                                                                | The initial state of pagination                                                    | 🚫       | 1                                  |

-### usePesistedPaginationState
+### useQueryPaginationState

-Instead of `usePaginationState` it is also possible to use the `usePesistedPaginationState` hook.
+Instead of `usePaginationState` it is also possible to use the `useQueryPaginationState` hook.
 It makes it possible to persist the pagination state in the query string parameters of the url.
 To do this is similarly to `usePaginationState`, you should pass the hook return to the `state` property in pagination component.

 #### Parameter